Donald Trump And Civil Rights Icon John Lewis Lock Horns On The Eve of Martin Luther King Jr. Day

 — Donald J. Trump (@realDonaldTrump) January 14, 2017

-Trump’s tweets met a lot of backlash, considering that it was the weekend of the Martin Luther King Jr. federal holiday, an iconic day commemorating the entire civil rights movement.
+Trump’s tweets met with a lot of backlash, specially considering that it was the weekend of the Martin Luther King Jr. federal holiday, an iconic day commemorating the entire civil rights movement.

 Trump’s initial comments had faced a lot of backlash, specially from members and supporters of the Democratic party.